Belmiro Cuica Chissengueti: Bishop

 On 3 July 2018, Pope Francis named him bishop of Cabinda.
 He received his episcopal consecration in Luanda on 30 September from Filomeno do Nascimento Vieira Dias, Archbishop of Luanda, his predecessor in Cabinda.
 He was installed in Cabinda on 7 October.
 Aware of the diocese' history of conflict when its last bishop was appointed in 2005, he chose as his motto "one heart and one soul".
 He reported that he found no evidence of a divided community and even had "a very healthy relationship" with a group of former Catholics who had formed their own church in 2005–06.

 In November 2019, he suspended one of his priests, Félix Roberto Cubola Kinyumba, for engaging in political activities incompatible with his priestly ministry in violation of canon law, specifically assuming the presidency of the High Council of Cabinda, an organization that seeks to negotiate with the Angolan government.

 Assessing his challenges in May 2021 on the 25th anniversary of his ordination, he said:

 He emphasized the need to move forward on local development projects and minimizing the use of non-local labor, for local educational institutions, and for rural development to counteract migration to the cities.
 Accomplishing his goals, he said, would require more professional management of government economic policy otherwise Angola could become a failed state.

 He has continued to serve as spokesperson for CEAST.
-In October 2021, he recommended the government declare an food emergency in the drought-affected southern part of Angola to allow international aid into the region.
+In October 2021, he recommended the government declare a food emergency in the drought-affected southern part of Angola to allow international aid into the region.
 He counseled the government not to "confuse hunger with the political issue".
 In November 2021, he recorded an extensive critique of the national political leadership that went viral.
 He described their impoverished mentality that made it impossible to address the nation's poverty.
 He said:

 He described government officials traveling expensively and sending groups to international conferences, instead of admitting to the country's limited resources and sending one delegate whose seriousness would win an audience.
 He said they are ashamed to appear poor and instead waste resources to prop up their egos.
 In January 2022, he urged government leaders to meet with protesters and use dialog to address demand for youth employment and avert increasingly radical social conflict.